Dropsource/monarch/dropsource_storybook/README.md

 ### Usage

 #### Write stories
 To write stories just create a `stories` directory at the top level of your project.
-Then start adding files that end in `*.stories.dart`.
+Then start adding files that end in `*_stories.dart`.

 For example, assuming your project has a widget called `MyFancyCard` inside the file `lib/my_fancy_card.dart`.
-Then you can create stories for it inside the file `stories/my_fancy_card.stories.dart`.
+Then you can create stories for it inside the file `stories/my_fancy_card_stories.dart`.

 ```
-// stories/my_fancy_card.stories.dart
+// stories/my_fancy_card_stories.dart

 import 'package:flutter/material.dart';
 import 'package:my_package/my_fancy_card.dart';